jmsuarez1997/School_District_Analysis/README.md

 ![District Summary THS](https://raw.githubusercontent.com/jmsuarez1997/School_District_Analysis/main/Resources/district_summary_THS.png)

 Average math score decreased by .1 of a point.
-Percent passing math, reading, and overall passing decreased by less than one percent.
+Percent passing math, reading, and overall decreased by .2, .1, and .3 percent respectfully.

 **How is the school summary affected?**